1PaddyBoy/FLASK-CS-Project-2024-2/README.md

 # FLASK-CS-Project-2024
  real CS project 2024

-created 11-23-24 this project is my submission for the advanced computing Princeton day school project.
+created 11-23-24 this project is my submission for the advanced computing Princeton Day School project.
+This project is a webbased secure communications channel that stores and distrobuted information based off inputs to securely connect information.
+Made to connect school clubs, forums etc with a secure background platform.

 important files to check for code are as follows from this directory: